Registration is now FULL for the 2014 Ontario NNADAP Conference!

 The 2014 Ontario NNADAP Training Conference will be held October 21 – 23, 2014 at the Hilton Garden Inn Toronto/Vaughn.
-Registration Forms are available by clicking HERE!
+As of September 24th registration is full.
+Thank-you to all of you who submitted your registrations early.
+The ORAPC is looking forward to seeing everyone next month!

 Dr. Gabor Mate will be presenting at the 2014 Ontario NNADAP Conference